Stochastic billiards with Markovian reflections in generalized parabolic domains: Stochastic billiards

 \subsection{Assumptions and results}

-Recall that the reflection kernel $\Kb$ is a Markov kernel on $S = [ -\frac{\pi}{2}, \frac{\pi}{2} ]$.
-In what follows we assume the following in addition to~\eqref{ass:ellipticity}. \begin{description} \item[\namedlabel{ass:billiards-density}{B2}] Suppose that there is a bounded measurable $\kappa : S^2 \to \RP$ such that
+Recall that the billiards reflection kernel $\Kb$ is a Markov kernel on the compact set $S = [ -\frac{\pi}{2}, \frac{\pi}{2} ]$.
+In what follows, in addition to~\eqref{ass:ellipticity} above, we assume the following density and spread conditions. \begin{description} \item[\namedlabel{ass:billiards-density}{B2}] Suppose that there is a bounded measurable $\kappa : S^2 \to \RP$ such that